theapexlab/serverless-icebreaker/README.md

 ## Pipeline Mode

-When using the --pipeline flag, (a sib-config.json configuration file is required).
-In the absence of any errors, no output will be generated.
+When using the --pipeline flag (a sib-config.json configuration file is required), in the absence of any errors, no output will be generated.
 However, if an error does occur, the program will exit with code 1.

 This feature allows you to seamlessly integrate it into your existing pipeline, such as Husky or GitHub Actions, for efficient error handling and continuous integration.

-For optimal results it is advisable to perform a build before very run.
+For optimal results it is advisable to perform a build before every run.

 ```
 npx sib --pipeline